glorphindale/langohr.docs/articles/queues.md

 Then when a message arrives, the message header (metadata) and body (payload) are passed to the *delivery handler*.

+`langohr.basic/consume` can take a consumer tag (any unique string) or let RabbitMQ generate one.
+In both cases, it returns the consumer tag.

 ### Convenience Method